Ibuprofen linked to male infertility, study says

-(CNN) — Ibuprofen has a negative impact on the testicles of young men, a study published Monday in the journal Proceedings of the National Academy of Sciences found.
+NEW YORK — Ibuprofen has a negative impact on young men, a study published Monday in the journal Proceedings of the National Academy of Sciences found.
 When taking ibuprofen in doses commonly used by athletes, a small sample of young men developed a hormonal condition that typically begins, if at all, during middle age.
 This condition is linked to reduced fertility.

 Advil and Motrin are two brand names for ibuprofen, an over-the-counter pain reliever.
 CNN has contacted Pfizer and Johnson & Johnson, the makers of both brands, for comment.